jrpepin/Breadwinner/results/SIPPtoComparetoNLSY.md

 using the SIPP 2014.
 Note that the file is set up a bit differently than the file for the NLSY analysis so that trans_bw50 at durmom==0 is the rate of transition into breadwinning from not breadwinning in the birth year to breadwinning in the year the first child has her first birthday.
-In short, compare durmom=0 in the SIPP to time==1 in the NLSY.
+In short, compare durmom=0 in the SIPP to time==1 in the NLSY. per_bw50_atbirth gives the percent breadwinnng at birth.

 ~~~~
 <<dd_do>>